Marš mira: Background

-The event, which has been organized since 2005, marks the killing of Bosniaks who survived after the fall of Srebrenica in July 1995 and tried to reach territory controlled by the Army of the Republic of Bosnia and Herzegovina.
+The march, which has been organized since 2005, marks the killing of Bosniaks who survived after the fall of Srebrenica in July 1995 and tried to reach the territory controlled by the Army of the Republic of Bosnia and Herzegovina.
 The Peace March became an international event, and a large number of people from around the world joined the March.
-In 2012, there were nearly 8,000 participants.